Roof Pitch Calculator

 Built for contractors

-Convert fast
+Convert footprint fast

 Avoid short orders